NEVER Openweight 6-Man Tag Team Championship: Reigns

-There have been 29 reigns shared among 39 wrestlers and 23 teams with 2 vacancies.
+There have been 34 reigns shared among 47 different wrestlers and 26 teams, with 2 vacancies.
 Chaos (Jay Briscoe, Mark Briscoe, and Toru Yano) were the inaugural champions.
 Chaos (Hirooki Goto, Tomohiro Ishii, and Yoshi-Hashi) hold the record for the longest reign and most defenses in an individual reign, while Los Ingobernables de Japón (Bushi, Evil and Sanada) and Chaos (Beretta, Tomohiro Ishii and Toru Yano) both hold the record for the shortest reign in the title's history, with their reigns of one day being the shortest.
 Los Ingobernables de Japón (Bushi, Evil and Sanada) also hold the record for most reigns as a team with three.
 In addition to being one-third of the first reign and shortest reign of the titles, Toru Yano holds the record for most reigns by a single wrestler, with seven.

-Toru Yano and Spiritech (Master Wato and Yoh) are the reigning champions, their first reign as a team, the first for Wato, seventh for Yano, and second for Yoh individually.
-They defeated previous champions House of Torture (Ren Narita, Sho and Yujiro Takahashi) for the titles on July 4, 2025 in Tokyo, Japan on New Japan Soul 2025: Night 8.
+The United Empire (Will Ospreay, Great-O-Khan, and Henare) are the current champions in their first reign as a team and individually.
+They won the titles by defeating Bishamon-tin (Boltin Oleg, Hirooki Goto and Yoshi-Hashi) on Night 2 of Wrestling Dontaku in Fukuoka, Japan on May 4, 2026.